MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Triggers.md

 * **Conversation invoked**.
 Actions to perform on receipt of an activity with type `Invoke`.
 * **User is typing**.
 Actions to perform on receipt of an activity with type `Typing`.

-For detailed information and examples, see the [Activity events][activity-events] section in the Adaptive dialogs prebuilt triggers article.
+For detailed information and examples, see the [Activity event triggers][activity-event-triggers] section in the Adaptive dialogs prebuilt triggers article.

 ### Message event triggers